kickitharder/Meade-LX200-Classic-Emulator/README.md

 The simulator emulates the slewing of the telescope, mount pulse and tracking frequency.
 Settings which are normally remembered by a real LX200 are stored in the Arduino’s EEPROM.

-Its main use it to test the development of ASCOM drivers and whether software will work with an LX200 with actually being connected to the LX200.
+Its main use it to test the development of ASCOM drivers and whether software will work with an LX200 with actually being connected to a real LX200.

 This simulator is still in development – please advise me of any issues you may come across.